Marcus-Tipler/shop-template/project/WebDev2-KanBan-Board.md

 	The cart should have two segments, a preview section and an overview section.

 	The overview section should add up the prices and show an overview of the purchase.
 It should also place an address or other information on the user.
-- [ ] Commenting on previously made code for handleProducts.py needs to be completed.

-## PR Ready

 ## Complete